-- Supplemental Executive Retirement Plans, commonly referred to as SERPs, are valuable compensation tools that banks can use to attract and retain executive talent.
+- Supplemental executive retirement plans, commonly referred to as SERPs, are valuable compensation tools that organizations can use to attract and retain executive talent.

 - Today, the majority of non-qualified deferred compensation plans (56.1%) being utilized are 457(f) SERP plans.

-- Although a properly structured SERP can demonstrate a bank’s long-term commitment to its key executives and employees, improper design can result in significant expenses for banks without providing the intended retention value.
+- Although a properly structured SERP can demonstrate an organization’s long-term commitment to its key executives and employees, improper design can result in significant expenses for organizations without providing the intended retention value.

 Keys to Well-Designed SERPs

 A SERP isn’t the answer to all of your organization’s retention or recruitment issues; however, it is a tool that can be used to complement other components of compensation (i.e. BOLI, COLI, or CUOLI).
 Read on to learn how BOLI can help support your executive’s SERP arrangement.